 World expos capture the imagination and innovation of the entire planet, debuting the technologies that will change lives as well as providing the opportunity for collaboration on an international scale.
-Expo 2020 Dubai will do the same along with a stunning architectural contribution to the city.
+Expo 2020 Dubai will do the same, along with a stunning architectural contribution to the city.

 Between its opening day on October 20, 2020 and its close on April 10, 2021, the $6.8 billion project will bring together 180 countries (each with its own pavilion) and the capacity to welcome up to 270,000 visitors per day.
-The enclosed area of the expo will occupy 2,000,000 square meters with the remaining 2,400,000 square meters for amenities and facilities.
+The enclosed area of the expo will occupy 2,000,000 square meters, with the remaining 2,400,000 square meters for amenities and facilities.
 The open space of Al Wasl Plaza is at the center of the project, including an intricate, domed trellis that provides an immersive projection experience.
-The Expo 2020 Dubai site itself is designed for legacy, with over 80 percent destined to be reused or repurposed.
+The Expo 2020 Dubai site itself is designed for legacy, with more than 80 percent destined to be reused or repurposed.

 Image courtesy of Dubai Expo 2020 Bureau

 Determining a BIM strategy

 The BIM strategy for Expo 2020 Dubai focuses on the delivery of intelligent 3D models and Industry Foundation Classes (IFC) data to be used throughout the project lifecycle, from conceptual design to operation and legacy.
 The considerable size of the overall project is significant when combined with the many interlinking projects and potential interfaces from a design and construction perspective.
 These dynamics are even further intensified because portions of the project are at different stages with varying procurement methods and requirements.